Best Business & Jobs Apps for iPad (2026)

 Are these business and jobs apps free?

-All of the core apps here are free to download.
-The gig driver apps cost nothing once you are approved, LinkedIn and ZipRecruiter are free for job seekers, and Patreon and DoorDash only take a cut or fee when money changes hands.
-Premium tiers are optional.
+Most of the core apps here are free to download.
+The DoorDash Dasher app costs nothing once you are approved, LinkedIn and ZipRecruiter are free for job seekers, and Patreon and DoorDash only take a cut or fee when money changes hands.
+FreshBooks is the exception, since it moves to a paid subscription after its trial.
+Premium tiers elsewhere are optional.

 Which app should a first-time gig worker start with?

 It depends on what is busy in your area.
-DoorDash Dasher tends to have the widest coverage and the simplest onboarding, while Spark Driver can pay well where Walmart delivery demand is high.
-We suggest signing up for both and seeing which sends more offers.
+DoorDash Dasher tends to have the widest coverage and the simplest onboarding, which makes it a sensible first choice for many people.
+We suggest signing up, watching how many offers arrive in your first week, and adding a second platform only if demand is thin.

 Do these apps work the same on iPhone or Mac?